Fire Safety on Campus and Evacuation Procedures

 - Schedule fire drills at all residence halls each semester

 - Provide fire safety training to all residence hall staff

 - Perform fire code inspections for building remodels and new construction

-To maintain a safe campus environment in residence halls, smoking, candles, and open flames are not allowed in residence halls and only safe, low wattage, UL-approved electrical appliances without open coils may be used.
-For more detailed information about fire safety policies, see the Residence Hall Handbook at http://reshallpolicies.colostate.edu/fire-escape-safety or call Residence Life at 970-491-4719.
+To maintain safe campus environments in university housing, smoking, candles, and open flames are not allowed in residence halls and only safe, low wattage, UL‐approved electrical appliances without open coils may be used.
+More detailed information about fire safety policies can be found on the Housing & Dining Services website (https://housing.colostate.edu/halls/policies/) or by calling University Housing at 970‐491‐4719.

 - Halogen lamps are prohibited.